 Doug has been honored by the Associated Press as the 2010 AP Louisiana Reporter of the Year.
 He's also been honored for his sports, feature and spot news reporting in Louisiana, Oklahoma and Texas by the Associated Press, the Society of Professional Journalists and the Oklahoma Association of Broadcasters.

-Doug and his son call Bossier City home.
+Doug, his wife and 3 children call Bossier City home.